 12. What do sellers need to know about repair negotiations?

-“The first thing I would do is try to avoid them,” Vander Heyden said.
+“The first thing I would do is try to avoid them,” Vander Heyden says.
 But if you can’t, both she and Lesh suggest working closely with a real estate agent who’s done a lot of home sales.
 They have all the tools and knowledge to ensure everything goes smoothly.

 13. Is it worth it to concede to repair requests?